Veterinarian

 Can ANY cat be an indoor OR an outdoor cat, or should some species be kept as one or the other?
 When my indoor cat pokes his head outside when the front door's open, he starts sneezing like crazy.
 Is it because he's not used to the pollen?

-Asked by Smelanie about 11 years ago
+Asked by Smelanie over 11 years ago

 Technically any cat can be either indoor or outdoor.
 However, I do think that some cats should remain indoors.
 Long-haired cats will be more likely to get twigs, leaves, and brambles in their fur, as well as have a higher tendency for matting.
 Hairless cats like the Sphinx have less insulation or protection due to the lack of fur, and so shouldn't go outside.
 Beyond that a particular breed isn't more or less likely to have problems.
 Your indoor cat may be sniffing heavily, bringing in more air and dust particles, therefore causing tickling of the sinuses.
 Pollen isn't the only cause of irritation in the nasal passages.
 Because he's not used to going outside he'll be sniffing and investigating more than a cat who was outside frequently.